 For me, the height of my girl bullying experience took place in middle school.
 But these demons continued to follow me into high school, and even into college.
 Naturally, there were countless moments where I was convinced I must have been the problem; this is something I like to refer to as the “common denominator effect.”

-It always amazes and baffles me when I come across women in their twenties and beyond who are still engaging in behaviors I battled ten years ago.
+It always amazes and baffles me when I come across women in their twenties and beyond who are still engaging in behaviors I battled so many years ago.
 The problem with adult bullying is that it’s written off as someone just being a “bitch,” or the victim just “overreacting.”
 I’m not denying that there are instances where – let’s be real – this is the case.
 But it’s stemming from a culture that does not acknowledge and shut down these habits in our youth and adolescence.

 As adults, we’re also expected to handle these disputes and to have the skills necessary to navigate them in a healthy manner.
 But how can we expect women to possess these skills when we’re not actively teaching them to the younger generations?
 When we continuously hide and deny the fact that girl bullying is a serious epidemic, we’re teaching girls that these actions are innocent, normal, and justifiable.
 What’s even more dangerous is that we’re teaching the victims of these bullies that what they’re experiencing is typical and not worthy of intervention.
 All this will result in is women who carry this negative, detrimental attitude into their adult relationships and work environments, and others who continuously accept friendships in which they are undervalued and abused – all while reminding themselves that they must be the problem.